 Please keep in mind that GEMS will not pay claims for services rendered by a healthcare provider who is not registered under the applicable law.
-Examples include doctors who are not registered to practise medicine in South Africa, doctors who have restrictions imposed by GEMS, and doctors who do not have written permission to perform remunerative work outside the Public Service.
-Before using the provider's services, consult with your doctor to ensure that your claims meet the necessary requirements before submitting them to the Scheme.
+Examples include doctors who are not registered to practise medicine in South Africa and doctors who have restrictions imposed by GEMS.
+Before using a provider's services, consult with your doctor to ensure that your claims meet the necessary requirements before submitting them to the Scheme.